vedantk/quotient-filter/readme.txt

   Set to true when a fingerprint is not in its canonical slot (i.e when Fq != x, where x is the slot index).
 Set to false otherwise.
-Note that this metadata bit is affixed to the fingerprint, and not to a particular slot.
+Note that this metadata bit is attached to the fingerprint, and not to a particular slot.

 References
 ==========